 My estimates assume that roughly half of workers with earnings potential near the median are not directly affected by any of the ACA provisions noted above.
 Less than 10 percent of such workers will be uninsured while working and therefore liable for the individual mandate penalty while working.
 Less than 15 percent will have non-group insurance while working and some of those will not be eligible for subsidies because their household income will be outside the 100-400 percent FPL interval.
-About 54 percent of median earners will have ESI at work, but more than half of them will not take up the subsidy while not working or will be ineligible for exchange subsidies when not working because their household income will be outside the subsidized interval.
-The remainder of workers with near median earnings potential will be covered by someone else's plan (e.g., spouse or parents), Medicare, or Medicaid.24

-23 The Congressional Budget Office (2007) uses a variety of sources, including the MEPS and the Census Bureau data.
-Therefore my weight on MEPS is a bit larger than CBO's, but still much less than 50 percent.
-Cutler and Sood (2010) only consider the MEPS, and thereby conclude that only 2 million employees work in large firms not offering health insurance, as compared to the CBO's estimate of more than 15 million.
+About 54 percent of median earners will have ESI at work, but more than half of them will not take up the subsidy while not working or will be ineligible for exchange subsidies when not working because their household income will be outside the subsidie the subsidied interval or because coverage during non-employment is available through the spouse's employer.
+The only 2 million employees work in large firms not offering health insurance, as compared to the CBO's estimate of more than 15 million.
 This reason alone makes my estimate of the participation weight for the employer penalty program 6 or 7 times greater than it would be under Cutler and Sood's (2010) approach.
 In addition, Cutler and Sood appear to ignore the extraordinary penalty levied on the 50th employee hired, and did not anticipate that the ACA's employer penalty would not be deductible from employer taxes.